zappavignandrea/SSD/README.md

-# High quality, fast, modular reference implementation of SSD in PyTorch 1.0
+# Cross-Domain Object Detection with Online Style Transfer in PyTorch

 The objective of this repository is to replicate and extend upon [Cross-Domain Weakly-Supervised Object Detection through Progressive Domain Adaptation)](https://openaccess.thecvf.com/content_cvpr_2018/html/Inoue_Cross-Domain_Weakly-Supervised_Object_CVPR_2018_paper.html).
 The implementation is based upon [High quality, fast, modular reference implementation of SSD in PyTorch](https://github.com/lufficc/SSD) and [Unofficial pytorch implementation of AdaIN](https://github.com/naoto0804/pytorch-AdaIN).
 The results of this project can be found in our academic report paper [here](https://drive.google.com/file/d/1naaAcrRGMK7vxUmj_iRbpKZsqQLq5IpY/view?usp=sharing).